chalpert/drone-dashboard/BUGS.md

 1. Navigate to Dashboard page (`/`)
 2. Toggle theme from Light to Dark mode using theme switcher
 3. Observe that the page correctly displays in dark mode
-4. Navigate to any other page (Fleet, Build Activity, Admin, Settings)
+4. Navigate to any other page (Fleet, Build Activity, Admin)
 5. Observe that theme resets to light mode

 **Expected Behavior**